 Lecture 3: Perspective, Art, Science, Technology

-This final lecture consists of a comprehensive review of the application of perspective methods in the arts, sciences, and the world of technology.
+This final lecture consists of a comprehensive review of the application of perspective methods in the arts, sciences, culture, and the world of technology.

 We begin by looking at how perspective influenced the development of almost every art and design movement, from pre-history and ancient times to classical, modern, and post-modern art movements.
 Next, we look in detail at how perspective shaped the development of engineering and science from the earliest times in ancient thought to Renaissance and modern times.